ARMmbed/mbed-os-5-docs/docs/index.md

 When you've tried our example and picked your work environment, it's time to learn how mbed OS and its tools enable the features your application needs:

-* You can read [the general introduction to the APIs](APIs/intro.md), or jump straight to the API References [TODO: add link].
+* You can read [the general introduction to the APIs](APIs/intro.md), or jump straight to the [API References](https://docs.mbed.com/docs/mbed-os-api-reference/en/).

 * Try one of the [advanced tutorials](advanced/intro.md), which cover concepts like debugging and version control.